danish-song-of-liberation/nnl/README.md

 # nnl 0.1.0 (W.I.P.)
 Сommon lisp neural networks mvp framework

+**About the Author:** This framework is being developed by a 14-year-old as a personal *solo* project.
+It's currently 5 days in the making! *All code, all bugs, all mine!*

 ## Note

 Please be aware: this code was formatted using Notepad++.